Bonded Organic Melatonin reverses AMD!

-“Within 6 months 90% of the trial participants had improved their AMD condition.
+“Within 6 months 93% of patients had arrested or improved their ARMD condition, (both wet and dry).
 The improvements continued until the trial ended at 24 months.”

-- 100 patients with both wet and dry ARMD were monitored for 6 months,
+- 100 patients with both wet and dry ARMD were given one tablet nightly at bedtime and monitored for 6 months

 - Patients were evaluated, including actual fundus pictures taken at the beginning and at every 2-months thereafter,

 - 15 patients had diabetes; 11 had received cataract operations; 32 had some degree of senile cataract; 3 had received laser treatment; none had received any form of ARMD treatment.

 Dr. Changxian Yi stated; “Our purpose was to explore a new approach to prevent and/or treat ARMD.”
 The study was also monitored by, world renowned endocrine specialist and melatonin expert, Dr. Walter Pierpaoli.

 In the beginning, Dr. Changxian Yi’s theory was that a specific combination of melatonin, selenium and zinc would have the capacity to control eye pigmentation and thereby regulate the amount of light reaching the photoreceptors in the eye.
 The unique nutrient combination in the tablets would also scavenge hydroxyradicals and help to protect retinal pigment epithelium cells from oxidative/free radical damage which is considered to be a precursor to ARMD.